 These grants are intended to support local charitable public health organizations or programs that focuses on the health and wellness of the residents of Starke County, Indiana.
 May 3rd, 2021 deadline.

-The Hive grants are intended to support local charitable organizations or programs in Starke County.
+The Hive grants are intended to support local charitable organizations or programs in Starke County and will be accepted by video application.

 Applications are due June 7th.
 If you have any questions, please call the main office at 574-223-2227